Eurex-Clearing-Messaging-Interfaces/Dispatch-Examples/README.md

 The authentication against the FIXML broker is using SSL Client Authentication.

 Additionally, it sets up an listener which is using username / password authentication and has two accounts for user1 and user2.
-These users can be used to send requests and receive broadcasts or responses. *Currently, there is no policy configuration in this example which would restrict the access to different queues for different users.*
+The access control policy is configured to allow user1 to receive all broadcasts as well as send requests and receive response. user1 is allowed to received broadcasts, but not to send any requests or receive responses.

 There are two separate example configurations.
 One is using the message routing and the other is using the link routing.